Quantitative Methodology: Measurement and Statistics (QMMS)

 RESOURCES AND LINKS:

-The Department maintains computer equipment and high performance server with up-to-date statistical software packages.
+The Department maintains computer equipment and a high performance server with up-to-date statistical software packages.
+Students can also access the campus high performing computer cluster.
 The faculty are actively engaged in a large variety of basic and applied research projects and students are encouraged to become involved in these activities.
 The Washington and Baltimore areas have numerous organizations that provide opportunities to become involved in projects that have national importance.